onfido/onfido-android-sdk/README.md

     public void onEvent(@NonNull OnfidoAnalyticsEvent event) {
         // Your tracking or persistence code
         // You can persist the events to storage and track them once the SDK flow is completed or exited with an error
-        // This appraoch can help to scope your potential network calls to the licecycle of your activity or fragment
+        // This approach can help to scope your potential network calls to the lifecycle of your activity or fragment
         // storage.addToList("onfidoEvents", event);
     }
 }